mxagar/azure-rag-app/infra/README.md

 For each deployed resource, pick/output the important secrets and variables, and put them into `.env`.
 A **better practice would be to deploy a Key Vault and save them there!**.

+Note that even though we write the names

 Steps to carry out after deployment on the Azure web UI:

 - Pick any missing variable/secret.
 - Index some documents: [`notebooks/ingest_data.ipynb`](../notebooks/ingest_data.ipynb).
 - Set the ingress target port of the Container App to `8000`, if not done yet (in the new `main.tf` I do it already): Container App > Settings > Ingress.
 - Activate the `content_vector` in the index of Azure AI Search: Azure AI Search > Indexes > Index > Fields, ..., Save.

+Then, we need to deploy the backend application to the Container App.
+That happens by triggering the Github Action workflow.
+But, prior to that:

+- We need to create a Github Personal Access Token: `GH_PAT`.
+- We need to create a `RAG_API_KEY`, i.e., a password known to the backend which is requested whenever we want to use it.
+- We need to set all these variables in Github.

+#### Possible Issues

+- Restart container?

 ### Contents in `.env`